LESSON THREE: MANAGING FILES continued

 SEARCHING FOR FILES CONTAINING TEXT

-This marvelous feature can lead to a long search if you don't narrow
+This marvelous feature can lead to a long search if you don't narrow your

 search criteria by using name, location and date modified dialog boxes.